 Although the answers varied, they all seemed to share one idea.
 The music made them want to move.
 Hosken took it one step further and extracted five themes that tapped into the elements of groove:

-A song with groove sets the tone with a repetitive and predictable tempo to get you in the tune with the motion which is then spiked with an unpredictable jump or shift, leaving the listener excited and curious about where the jam will take them next.
+A song with groove sets the tone with a repetitive and predictable tempo.
+It gets you in the tune with the motion and is then spiked with an unpredictable jump or shift.
+The result is leaving the listener excited and curious about where the jam will take them next.

-This classic bop took the words right out of my mouth- jumping between tempos and shifting sounds hyper elegantly:
+This classic bop took the words right out of my mouth.
+It jumps between tempos and shifting sounds hyper elegantly: